 Lobelia speciosa, Starship Deep Rose

-Must-grow perennial dazzles with towering spikes of deep-red blooms complemented by bronze foliage.
+Must-grow perennial dazzles with towering spikes of deep-rose blooms complemented by bronze foliage.

 Zone This refers to the USDA hardiness zone assigned to each part of the country, based on the minimum winter temperature that a region typically experiences.
 Hardiness zone ranges are provided for all perennial plants and you should always choose plants that fall within your range.

 Sun The amount of sunlight this product needs daily in order to perform well in the garden.
 Full sun means 6 hours of direct sun per day; partial sun means 2-4 hours of direct sun per day; shade means little or no direct sun.

 Height The typical height of this product at maturity.

 Spread The width of the plant at maturity.

 Bloom Season The time of the year when this product normally blooms.

 Resistant To Adverse garden conditions, such as heat or frost, deer or rabbits, that this product can tolerate well.